beehive-lab/TornadoVM/assembly/src/docs/14_FAQ.md

 ## 10. Does TornadoVM support only OpenCL devices?

 Currently, yes.
 However, due to its decoupled archtiecture we are adding support for other back-ends also, so the users can decide which one to use.

+## 11. Finally, why is it called a VM?
+Although TornadoVM requires a host VM to operate with, since it is a plugin, it uses its internal bytecodes to handle compilation, execution, data management, and other operations on heterogeneous devices.

+Practically, this means that we have a VM-in-a-VM where TornadoVM executed on top of the host VM its own bytecodes.